Love Aaj Kal (2009 film): Filming

-The shooting of the film started in May 2008 and took place at the railway station of Patiala, Red Fort, Purana Qila and on the streets of Delhi.
-Parts were shot in London, San Francisco, and Kolkata.
+The shooting of Love Aaj Kal started in May 2008.
+It was mainly shot at the Red Fort, Purana Qila and on the streets and other parts of Delhi.
+Few scenes were also shot at the railway station of Patiala, in London, San Francisco, and Kolkata.
 The building used as Golden Gate, Inc., in the film is actually the rotunda of San Jose City Hall.
-The film was not given a title until January 2009, after shooting was complete.
+The film was not given a title until January 2009, till the shooting was complete.